2strange/strangebox/README.markdown

 	$ gem sbox ./secretgem-0.0.1.gem

-	$ gem sources -a http://localhost:9292/   ... or wherever
+	$ gem sources -a http://localhost:9292/   ... your Host

+	$ gem sources -a http://your_name:your_password@localhost:9292/   ... your Host with username & password

 Simples!

 ## Licence